Rite1/Pydb/README.md

 #### [join](https://discord.gg/YpjyrMFNm7) the discord server

 ### Future updates?
-- we will add pre defined models
-- we will provide docs
+- we will provide docs (currently working on docs)